Pandabigman/ShortPyProjects/README.md

 # Short Python Projects

+Sectioned into diff folders
-# will try to upload a new project every week
+will try to upload a new project every week
 ~lol